 Participants in another study at Harvard University were told to interpret these symptoms as helpful.
 They learned to recognize that a pounding heart prepares us to take action.
 Faster breathing brings more oxygen to our brains.
 People taught to view stress responses as promoting performance were less anxious, more confident, even showed fewer physical signs of stress.
 And although blood vessels typically constrict during stress (making chronic stress damaging to our hearts), people who viewed the stress response as helpful exhibited more relaxed blood vessels, the sort of reaction typically seen in moments of positive emotion.

 Dr. McGonigal goes on to explain something even more remarkable.
 She reminds us that we think of oxytocin as a love hormone.
 It prompts us to strengthen close relationships, especially the mother-child bond.
-It’s released when we snuggle with someone we love, when we play with a pet, and yes, when we’re stressed.
+It’s released when we snuggle with someone we love and when we play with a pet.
 As she says in her TED talk,

 But here’s what most people don’t understand about oxytocin.
 It’s a stress hormone.
 Your pituitary gland pumps this stuff out as part of the stress response.
 It’s as much a part of your stress response as the adrenaline that makes your heart pound.
 And when oxytocin is released in the stress response, it is motivating you to seek support.
 Your biological stress response is nudging you to tell someone how you feel instead of bottling it up.
 Your stress response wants to make sure you notice when someone else in your life is struggling so that you can support each other.
 When life is difficult, your stress response wants you to be surrounded by people who care about you….